What Role Do Parents/Guardians Have in Remote Learning?

 Will HSD Provide Tech Support for Remote Learning?

 Yes.
-Our ICT Services Department is providing some additional online resources for families to use to support technology at home.
-Along with these resources ICT Services will be available to families in the event that they may experience technical issues or malfunctions while out of the school.
+The ICT Services Department is providing some additional online resources for families to use to support technology at home.
+Along with these resources, ICT Services will be available to families in the event that they may experience technical issues or malfunctions while out of the school.
 Visit the Remote Learning Support website for more details.